Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Shallow Water Problems

 \subsection{Solve when the intermediate state is known}

-In this chapter, we want to discuss how to obtain the past and the future information when the intermediate time information is known.The boundary conditions are the same as those in Eq. \eqref{eq3.14}.
+In this section, we will discuss how to obtain the past and the future information when the intermediate time information is known.The boundary conditions are the same as those in Eq. \eqref{eq3.14}.
 The intermediate state equations are

 In the previous process, the networks only obtain the future flow field information from the current flow field.
 We make the networks obtain the past flow field information by adding the time-step items as follows: